-5) A field placement in a global health or national health-related setting.
+5) A field experience in a global health or national health-related setting.
 Internship funding can be applied for from the Center for Global Health, the Institute for Practical Ethics and Public Life, and other programs.

 Global Public Health Minor Field Experience-- Guidelines:

 Students are expected to do a health-related field experience or service project in either a global or local setting.
 Normally, such fieldwork will not carry academic credit.
 For in-depth projects that have academic or research dimensions, students may work with faculty to seek academic research or independent study credit for the field experience.

 - Students should review their plans for their field experience with their global public health minor faculty advisors.

 - Field Experiences generally should be about 80 hours.
 These hours can take place during one summer, or can be spread out over the course of a semester or academic year by working a few hours each week.